jtr13/codehelp/R/reorder.md

     ## [1] A     B     C     move1 D     E     move2 F
     ## Levels: A B C D E F move1 move2

+However, if they're all in a big jumble, the only solution is to manually reorder all of the levels with `fct_relevel()`.

 Some important notes:

 -   This problem has nothing to do with any other variable.
 There is simply a mismatch between the levels of the factors and the natural order of the categories.

 -   Don't be tempted to use ordered factors even though your data has ordered levels.
 The levels are ordered for *all* factors.

-### 2. Bars should be ordered by frequency count.
+### 2. Otherwise, bars should be ordered by frequency count.

 Ordering by frequency count is the recommended approach for nominal data, that is, categories that are not naturally ordered.
-However, the default again will be alphabetical, if not specified otherwise.

 #### (a) Using `geom_col()`

-Once again, the bars are ordered alphabetically, which is not what we want:
+Once again, the default is for the bars to be ordered alphabetically, which is not what we want.
+(Since the bar chart is horizontal the categories are alphabetical from bottom to top.)

 ``` r
 weekend_gross <- tibble(movie = c("Jumanji", "Maze Runner", "Winchester",